liudonghua123/html_to_markdown/README.md

 2. Toggle DOMPurify on/off for security in General Settings
 3. Add custom rules for specific URLs with CSS selectors in Rule Configuration
 4. Add custom CSS to style the extension UI in the Custom CSS section
+5. Use "Import Settings" and "Export Settings" buttons to backup or share your configuration
-5. Click "Save Options" to persist your changes
+6. Click "Save Options" to persist your changes

 ## Screenshots